baptistegh/deploy-neo4j-cluster/README.md

 * `cores.yml`
 * `read_replicas.yml`

-Please complete those files with our own values.
+Please complete those files with your own values.
 All the variables are commented, it explains how to fill them out.

 ### 3. Put the correct Neo4j file